MT4 Historical Data Import Complete Tutorial|Improve EA Backtesting Accuracy

 This website uses AI-assisted translation.
 If you have any feedback or suggestions, feel free to contact us.
 We look forward to receiving your valuable feedback! [email protected]

-The Fundamental Impact of Historical Price Data on Backtesting Simulation
+Fundamental Impact of Historical Price Data on Backtesting Simulation

 In the practice of algorithmic trading, performing backtesting is an indispensable step.

-Therefore, before starting backtesting, the primary task is to prepare high-quality historical price data.
+Therefore, before starting backtesting, the primary task is to prepare "high-quality historical price data."
 Only then can we truly rely on backtesting results to evaluate the effectiveness of a strategy.

 How to Obtain Built-in Historical Data in the MT4 Platform